sjkadali/CSS-Project/README.md

 # CSS-Project
-A Project created using CSS and HTML.
+This project is created using CSS and HTML.